PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

 This sample requires the following resources to be configured in the back-office:

-> You can use the file `HybridClientWithConsent.authzspec.json` to import these resources in the back-office.
+> Use `HybridClientWithConsent.authzspec.json` to import these resources in the back-office.

 ### Clients